42ity/fty-common/README.md

 Call the procedure void delete_ftylog(Ftylog * log)  to destroy the Ftylog struct

 ### How to log
-Use defined macro to log any event in the software :
+Use these macros to log any event in the agent :

 * log_trace(\<log object\>,...) : log a TRACE event.
 * log_debug(\<log object\>,...) : log a DEBUG event.